Xerbo/meteor_corrector/README.md

 `meteor_corrector` is a tool for correcting the warp at the edges of images from Meteor-M2 satellite (and alike) written in python3.

-It uses OpenCV for image transforms meaning that it can typically process an image in under 2 seconds.
+Utilizing OpenCV for image transformations means that `meteor_corrector` is normally incredibly fast.

+**NOTE**: `meteor_corrector` assumes pixels at the zenith are 1:1, which is only true for Meteor, images from other satellites will be stretched.
+The vertical resolution (`-r`/`--resolution`) flag can be used to manually override this assumption.

 ## Requirements